 For example, if your key metrics show you have 1,000 visitors a week to your organisation’s website, with a visit to enquiry rate of 1% (10 enquiries) and an enquiry to sale conversion of 20% (two sales), then you know that if you can make improvements to your website that raise the visit to enquiry rate to 2%, you have a chance of also doubling your enquiries and sales.

-If you need any further assistance on how to make your digital marketing work for your business, feel free to contact us.
+If you need content agency help to make your digital marketing work for your business, contact Article Writers Australia.